ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

   * GPU (2D/3D acceleration)
   * VPU (accelerated video encoding/decoding)
-  * NPU
+  * NPU (machine learning: artificial neural networks, random forests)
-  * in general the media capabilities like display and camera support, ‘picture in picture’ and so on (maybe only ever working in Android and not Linux)
+  * in general the media capabilities like display and camera support, 'picture in picture' and so on (maybe only ever working in Android and not Linux)
-  * IO: RK3588 has serious IO capabilities especially compared to toys like an RPi 4
+  * I/O: RK3588 has serious I/O capabilities especially compared to toys like an RPi 4

 But if we're only looking at CPU loads, throw away Radxa's fansink and let RK3588 run without any cooling at an ambient temp of 26°C it looks really great [since only slight throttling happens](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/97?u=tkaiser).